-Qualifying a dog to become an emotional support animal involves the following steps:
+Turning your dog into an emotional support animal involves the following steps:

-- Connect with a licensed professional to assess whether an ESA is right for you
+- Talk to a licensed professional about whether an ESA is right for you

 - Request an ESA letter